In some circumstances you may need to use libraries other than our own. Your Academic Liaison Librarian will be pleased

 Research students and staff: apply directly online to the Bodleian Admissions Office for a Reader card.

 Final year undergraduate and all taught postgraduate students: please follow this procedure:

 Download and complete the application form.

 You should complete Section A clearly and in full.

 Section B must be completed in full by a member of Brookes teaching staff (normally your dissertation supervisor); please note this section may not be typewritten but must be in the member of staff's handwriting.

 Bring the completed form to the Help Zone in the Library.
 You will also need to supply a photograph - the photograph should preferably be an original, colour and passport sized.
 If you have an existing (expired) Bodleian Reader card, you may supply that instead of a photograph.
-The staff at the Help Zone will check your form and your library record (make sure you don’t have any outstanding fines) and will complete section C. They will then retain your form for countersigning by a senior member of Library staff.
-Once that has been done you will be able to collect your form - please note we aim to have your form ready for collection by 11am the following weekday, but this may take longer on occasion.
-You can then take the form and required ID to the Bodleian Admissions Office (opening hours and location are on the webpage).
+The staff at the Help Zone will check your form and your library record (make sure you don’t have any outstanding fines) and will complete section C. They will then retain your form for countersigning by a senior member of Library staff, and once countersigned your form will be passed to staff at the Bodleian.